 On another account, Whether you are getting a lot of returns because of the same issue, you should look into it to see if there is any truth.
 Or else, it could serve as an indication of an affiliate scam.
 By that, it means the affiliate program in which a partner uses deceptive methods to place many orders to increase their commission.

 15. Category-Wise Performance

 If you are operating a program with several types of affiliates, it is vital to keep track of each category’s performance.
 Hence, these affiliate marketing KPIs efficiently determine which clients you’re attracting.

 Let’s imagine that discount websites provide most of your program’s earnings.
 This means you are attracting more customers from the bottom stage of the sales funnel—those already familiar with your products and services.
-If increasing sales and conversions is your top priority, this will serve as a good indicator.
+Increasing sales and conversions is your top priority will serve as a good indicator.

 Whereas, if you are getting more money from content partners, it would suggest that your affiliate program is bringing in more clients from the initial stage, top of the sales funnel.
 In this case, if brand recognition is your priority, then this is a good indicator.
 To match the unique aims of your business or program, you might shift your focus to the concerned affiliate category.

 Monitor Affiliate Marketing KPIs and Prove Your Results

 Now that you know what KPIs are in affiliate marketing and which ones are the most popular.
 Decide which KPIs align with your campaigns and goals, then use them to monitor your performance, analyze your results, and show the value of your work.